-Africa has been known as the land of mysteries from ages.
+Africa has been known as the land of mysteries for ages.
 Be it the dense green forests, or the wide canals, be it a barren high land or a distinct culture of some remote island, you always want to be a part of this relentless safari to the land of unknown.
-Africa is not all about lion safaris or the Egyptian pyramids, it is much more to that.
-It is a goldmine for travellers and explorers.
+Africa is not all about African wildlife safaris or the Egyptian pyramids, it is much more to that.
+It is a goldmine for travelers and explorers.
 Don’t you want to get lost in this exotic land of wonders?
-If you want to spend in a solitary land to simply sit back and relax during your vacation, then African islands are the perfect destination for you.
+If you want to spend in a solitary land to simply sit back and relax during your vacation, then the African islands are the perfect destination for you.

 Located at the border of Zimbabwe and Zambia, this is a token of wonder from nature.
 With its height and grandeur, it is the highest and biggest falls in the world.
 When you climb up there to watch the smoky flush of water backdrop a deep green lush, it a treat to the human senses.

 Today, it is really tough to say whether the pyramids stand for Egypt or Egypt stands for the pyramid.
-Even if you are not obsessed with the ‘single story’ of Egypt, you cannot ignore these jaw dropping structures that bear the marks of flowing history of mankind.
-This famous structure at Giza, near Cairo was constructed around 2650 BC from block of 2.5 million limestone.
-Just stand in front of it once.
-You will feel the inner hollowness of yours. there are other places to visit in Egypt as well that will blow your mind!!
+Even if you are not obsessed with the ‘single story’ of Egypt, you cannot ignore these jaw-dropping structures that bear the marks of the flowing history of mankind.
+This famous structure at Giza, near Cairo, was constructed around 2650 BC from a block of 2.5 million limestones.
+Just stand in front of it once, you will feel the inner hollowness of yours. there are other places to visit in Egypt as well that will blow your mind!!

 The city of Cape Town is famous for its weather and a perfect blend of old Africa and colonial Africa.
 With its immensely beautiful natural objects, it is certainly a gift from God.
 The very name ‘table Mountain’ makes it clear how beautiful it looks at the shore of the sea.
 Here the hills met with the sea, where you can often chance to see a perfect sunset.